 Homeschooling in Alberta

-In Bill 3 of the Education Act, the Government of Alberta states that “Parents have a prior right to choose the kind of education that shall be given to their children.”
+In the Education Act, the Government of Alberta states that “Parents have a prior right to choose the kind of education that shall be given to their children.”
 Alberta Education therefore endorses a variety of options for parents, including home education.1

 Approximately ten thousand students are registered in a home education program in Alberta.
 Parents choose & notify a board2 of their intent to homeschool.
 Most homeschool parents choose an associate board which specializes in homeschooling (see local list on our Links page) and which best fits their homeschool goals.
 This board maintains a record of accountability to the province, and provides a homeschool facilitator to the family.

 A facilitator must be an Alberta-certified teacher and should have a thorough understanding and appreciation for the family's philosophy of homeschooling.
 He or she maintains a relationship with the family, including two visits per year.

 Parents may switch boards, facilitator, start homeschooling or stop homeschooling at any time during the year, although their funding may be affected.
 Ideally all is settled well before the September Count Day3 when funding is established.

 Homeschool parents pay resident school taxes just like everyone else!
-And the kids are eligible to start school if they are at least age 5 1/2 by September 1st.
+And the kids must start school if they are age six on September 1st.
 Students may continue homeschooling as long as they are less than age 22 by September 1st and not enrolled in accredited post-secondary studies full-time.

 In addition to describing the government's role, the Alberta Home Education Handbook4 describes parental responsibilities when following a home education program.
 For example, parents must submit a yearly program plan, and may choose from an endless variety of activities &/or curricula tailoring them to the individual needs of each child and the family.